SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 ## Running the code

-Just execute ctrl1 after changing its `RPATH` to your path to this repo (Remember to edit `config.py` first).
+Just execute ctrl after changing its `RPATH` to your path to this repo (Remember to edit `config.py` first).
 ```
 ./ctrl-cam01 start
 ```